⭐ Why is 'Cache-Control: immutable' Important?

 📝 Key Takeaways

-- Ideal for static and versioned resources, enhancing performance.
+- Ideal for static and versioned resources, it helps improve load times significantly.

-- Must be used with care to avoid serving outdated content.
+- Must be used with care to avoid serving outdated content, necessitating a solid versioning strategy.